SALIK-JAVID/Backend-API---NestJS-with-PostgreSQL/README.md

 - ✅ Unit and E2E tests
 - ✅ Password hashing with bcrypt
 - ✅ Protected routes with JWT guards

+-Note: you can check the screenshots of the working below:

 ## 📋 Prerequisites